 When windows are installed, foam sealant needs to be applied around the inside edges of windows to prevent leakage around the trim.
 This is a common installation practice today, but on many older homes and energy audits we perform, leakage around windows can be a significant place where cold air can enter a home.
 Removal of trim and sealing of window edges can help to avoid unwanted drafts.

-New gas fireplaces often have side-wall vented flue piping and poor sealing around any outside wall penetrations can result in cold air entering around the fire place and getting into the home, or providing a place for heat to escape.
-On older homes, poor sealing of the damper on older wood-burning fireplaces can be a significant source of heat loss in a home.
+New gas fireplaces often have side-wall vented flue piping and poor sealing around any outside wall penetrations can result in cold air entering around the fireplace and getting into the home, or providing a place for heat to escape.
+In older homes, poor sealing of the damper on older wood-burning fireplaces can be a significant source of heat loss in a home.

 When heat ducts run through unconditioned spaces, such as crawlspaces, leaks around the joints and seams in the ducting can represent a large leakage area in a home.
 Not only can this represent a pathway for cold air to enter a home, but when the furnace is running, heat can be pumped into the crawlspace versus to the desired register in the home.
 The mice may like this, but it doesn’t make sense to heat or cool your crawlspace.
 Seal all seams in the ducting to prevent heat loss and unwanted cold air entry.